 Red areas indicate soundproofing and addition | Blue areas indicate renovation

-Designed by Moritz Kundig, Spokane Civic Theatre’s Howard Street facility opened in 1967.
-A three story addition was constructed in 1972, creating the scene and costume shops as well as a space that would become the celebrated Firth J Chew Studio Theatre.
+Designed by Moritz Kundig, Spokane Civic Theatre’s Howard Street facility, including the 334-seat Main Stage, opened in 1967.
+A three story addition was constructed in 1972, creating the scene and costume shops as well as a space that would become the highly regarded Firth J Chew Studio Theatre.
 Where the Main Stage lobby has been enhanced since then, otherwise, the building’s footprint remains true to its original conception.